 She is a concert pianist and fortepiano player; born into a musical family.
 She is an active soloist and chamber musician, with a particular emphasis on historical performance and its application to modern instruments.

-Ewa passionately tutors a piano class in London and South Buckinghamshire, being based in Hazlemere and Chesham, aiming to pass her knowledge and share love of music with other people.
+Ewa passionately tutors a piano class in London and South Buckinghamshire, being based in Hazlemere and Chesham, aiming to pass her knowledge and share her love of music with other people.

 Her students won numerous prizes at the UK piano festivals & competitions.
-She has 100% passed students’t exams rate and the students are achieving highly marked distinctions and merits in vast majority.
+She has 100% passed students' exams rate of all levels and the students are achieving highly marked distinctions (also 140+/150) and merits in the vast majority.

-As a prizewinner of many competitions and festivals she has presented solo recitals in United States and Japan, and as a soloist she has performed at music festivals in Germany, Canada, Poland and United Kingdom.
+As a prizewinner of many competitions and festivals, she has presented solo recitals in the United States and Japan, and as a soloist, she has performed at music festivals in Germany, Canada, Poland, and United Kingdom.
 She is an enthusiastic chamber musician and accompanist.

-In Poland she was a student of Professor Paweł Skrzypek at Karol Szymanowski State School of Music in Płock.
-Continuing her studies in England, she received scholarship from the Royal College of Music, where she studied piano with Niel Immelman and Kevin Kenner.
-Parallelly, she also studied fortepiano with Geoffrey Govier, developing her passion for early music, and received her first degree from both of these instruments, graduating with distinction.
-Subsequently she obtained a Master of Music in Performance degree from the Royal Northern College of Music, where she was a scholar (Stanley Picker Trust) and studied with Dina Parakhina.
+In Poland, she was a student of Professor Paweł Skrzypek at Karol Szymanowski State School of Music in Płock.
+Continuing her studies in England, she received a scholarship from the Royal College of Music, where she studied piano with Niel Immelman and Kevin Kenner.
+Parallelly, she also studied fortepiano with Geoffrey Govier, developing her passion for early music, and received her first degree from both of these instruments, graduating with a distinction.
+Subsequently, she obtained a Master of Music in Performance degree from the Royal Northern College of Music, where she was a scholar (Stanley Picker Trust) and studied with Dina Parakhina.
 She also studied at the Feliks Nowowiejski Academy of Music in Bydgoszcz in Poland under prof. Stefan Wojtas, where she achieved her Master of Arts degree.

-The main teaching achievements inlcude the following students' awards:
+The main teaching achievements include the following students' awards:

 2019 - West London Piano Festival: 3rd prize